 - Discriminated union type

-makes narrowing down the types easier and let us use Go’s style of error handling while still being typesafe. - Returning a tuple enables us to do declaration and assignment in the same line.
+Resultmakes narrowing down the types easier and let us use Go’s style of error handling while still being typesafe. - Returning a tuple enables us to do declaration and assignment in the same line.
 It also enables us to destructure it and gives flexibility for naming.

-is an async function so that it can accept both synchronous and asynchronous function without trouble.- Now our code is much more readable than using a lot of
+const [name_it_whatever, you_like] = await safe(...)safeis an async function so that it can accept both synchronous and asynchronous function without trouble.- Now our code is much more readable than using a lot of

-clauses. 🥳
+try/catchclauses. 🥳

-when working with simpler stuff.
+But even then, please note that this is by no means a “best practice”.
+Even I would use the traditional try / catch when working with simpler stuff.
 This is just an attempt for exploring another style of error handling.
 It sure helps to make a complex logic to be more readable, especially when working with poorly documented third-party libraries.